 During Honours you will have the opportunity to establish an ongoing one-on-one relationship with an academic supervisor, who has experience in your area of research or any allied area.
 Our academic staff are practicing artists with specialist skills and leaders in their areas of practice.
 In regular meetings your supervisor will offer you feedback, suggest directions for your work and support you in the development of your major project.

 The Honours program includes coursework components designed to develop your knowledge and understanding of contemporary art and to introduce you to higher level research skills.
 The work produced by Bachelor of Visual Arts (Honours) students at SCA is also strongly featured in the annual SCA Undergraduate Degree Show.

 How to apply

-To qualify for admission to the Bachelor of Visual Arts (Honours) you must complete the requirements of the Bachelor of Visual Arts or equivalent degree from a recognised institution with a weighted average mark (using the Honours WAM formula) across intermediate and senior units of at least 65.
+To qualify for admission to the Bachelor of Visual Arts (Honours) you must complete the requirements of the Bachelor of Visual Arts or equivalent degree from a recognised institution with a weighted average mark (WAM) across intermediate and senior units of at least 65:

 You are also required to submit a portfolio* of your recent artwork and a research proposal.

 * If you are completing the Bachelor of Visual Arts at SCA in 2015, you don't need to submit a portfolio with your application.

 Applications for 2016 are due by 31 January 2016.
 Candidature in the Honours year cannot be suspended nor deferred.

 Your portfolio should reflect your recent art practice and demonstrate the level of proficiency expected of an Honours applicant.
 Please submit up to 10 examples of your work to date.
 Your portfolio can include: